Finding great teen birthday party ideas can feel a bit daunting.

 If you have access to a pool, a pool party can be the perfect theme for a summer bash.

-You can play some active, competitive swimming games or just like them splash at will.
+You can play some active, competitive swimming games or just let them splash at will.
 Since they’ll get lots of exercise, make sure that you have plenty of food and water on hand for that teenage appetite.

 We had a pool party when the kids were much younger and it was a blast.